cdl-geneseo/geneseo-dictionary/R/R-and-S.md

 # R and S

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : R and S

 Created by  Unknown User (gmm6), last modified by  Unknown User (kmo12) on Apr 27, 2015

 (n.)
 An abbreviation of R and S Books, a bookstore in Geneseo.  &quot;Hey, I'm bored.
 Let's head up to R and S.&quot;  Martinelli, N-R, 2010.
 Obsolete as of Spring 2015.
 K Owen, N-R, 2015.